kumartheashwani/vault-python-mcp-server/README.md

 python http_server.py
 ```

-This mode is recommended for production deployments as it ensures the server runs reliably without the stdio loop.
+This mode is recommended for:
+- Production deployments
+- Container environments
+- Any scenario where reliable HTTP endpoints are required

-### Adaptive Smithery Mode
+### Smithery Mode (Local Tool Integration)

-For Smithery integration and container deployments, use the adaptive mode:
+For Smithery integration as a local tool, use the stdio mode:

 ```bash
 python smithery_mode.py